shaunpez/shaunpezeshki.com/src/blog/post-46.md

 And it felt like something real.
 Not a big moment.
 Not a party.
-But a promise—to myself—to keep going.
+But a promise (to myself) to keep going.

 This year, Naw Ruz isn't about what I've lost.
 It's about what I'm choosing.

 I'm not waiting for the energy to come to me.
-I'm stepping into it—one piece at a time.
+I'm stepping into it one piece at a time.

 </div>